Bastlifa/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

-    Semantic HTML adds contects to areas of the web page to explain the layout.
+    Semantic HTML adds context to areas of the web page to explain the layout.
 It also helps with screen readers

 2. Name two big differences between ```display: block;``` and ```display: inline;```.